Jachimo/cheap-home-sensors/TempSensor/README-TempSensor.md

 > A cheap room-temperature sensor using an ESP8266, a Bosch
 > BME/BMP280, MQTT, and MicroPython.

-Unlike similar $30 COTS sensors, these are cheap enough to have one (or more) in every room of the house, allowing for fine-grained HVAC control, presence detection, and other stuff.
+My goal was to construct a remote temperature monitor cheap enough to have one (or more) in every room of the house, allowing for fine-grained HVAC control, presence detection, and other stuff.

 ![Sensor on Perfboard](https://github.com/Jachimo/cheap-home-sensors/blob/WIP/docs/images/proto_front.jpg)